Monday, July 25, 2022

 The volume or the frustum is defined by the left, right, top, bottom, near and far plane values.

-The perspective projection is computed in glm as below
+The perspective projection is computed in glm as below.
+In Perspective projection, the frustum appears as a truncated pyramid.

-perspective(float fovy, float aspect, float zNear, float zFar);
+perspective(float fovy, float aspect, float zNear, float zFar)

 Example: